Do you want to know how to sell on eBay?

 This will serve as your headline.
 You need to make sure your products are described using the proper wording, so that the potential buyers could find them with relative ease.

-As you can see on the image above, you can improve visibility but there is a fee.
+As you can see from the image above, you can improve visibility but there is a fee.

 Describe the condition of the product